Developments in Islamabad: One Constitution Avenue

-One Constitution Avenue project is located at the southern end of the Constitution Avenue on a 13.5-acre (55,000 sq m) site (6.75 hectares) and is connected to two major highways (Kashmir Highway to the northwest and Murree Road to the southwest).
+One Constitution Avenue project is located at the southern end of the Constitution Avenue on a 13.5-acre (55,000 sq m) site (6.75 hectares) and is connected to two major roads of the city (Srinagar Highway to the northwest and Murree Road to the southwest).

 The development consists of a 45-story 5-star hotel (Grand Hyatt), Serviced apartments tower (One CASA), Two 20-storied residential towers (Residences) and a shopping mall (Mall One).
 Construction of the 20 story residential twin towers is complete.
 Twin towers are linked together by means of a bridge at the 20th floor, aligned with the axis of the Constitution Avenue.
 Other towers of the project are under construction.
 Other features of the project include retail and food courts, banquet and multistory carpark.

 Kingdom Valley Islamabad

-Kingdom ValleyKingdom Valley is a housing society developed & designed by Kingdom group developers.
+Kingdom Valley is a housing society developed & designed by Kingdom group developers.
 Smart city feature housing project offers Residential & commercial plots & categorized by different General & Executive Blocks.
 This Housing Society comes under the Naya Pakistan Housing Program (NPHP).
-There are no second thoughts about the fact that this housing society project has been providing a lot more than people’s expectations.
+There are no second thoughts about the fact that this housing society project has been providing a lot more than people's expectations.

+Blue World City Islamabad

+Blue World City is a premium housing society developed by the Blue Group of Companies (BGC).
+Located near Chakri interchange and M2 Motorway Islamabad, it is Pakistan's first tourist city and expected to become the most advanced housing society in Pakistan.
+Blue World City is divided into many blocks, districts, and Enclaves including General Block, Water Front District, Legends Enclave, Awami Block, Overseas Block, Hollywood Block, and Sports Valley Block.

+Among all the blocks and Enclaves, the Legends Enclave is famous for offering top-notch sports and fitness facilities including open-air gyms, cricket, football & hockey grounds, sports complex, cycling track, swimming pools, and other sports facilities.
+The other blocks of Blue World City have their unique features and are also quite popular among the investors.